itszyless/leaf/pp.md

-# Privacy Policy for Nighty
+# Privacy Policy for leaf

 Last Updated: May 2026

 ## 1. Introduction

-Nighty respects your privacy.
+leaf respects your privacy.
 This Privacy Policy explains what data is collected and how it is used.

 ## 2. Data We Collect

-Nighty only stores data necessary for features to function properly.
+leaf only stores data necessary for features to function properly.
 This may include:
 - Discord User IDs
 - Economy related data
 - User settings
 - Command usage related data

-Nighty does not collect passwords, emails, or private Discord messages unless required by a feature explicitly used by the user.
+leaf does not collect passwords, emails, or private Discord messages unless required by a feature explicitly used by the user.

 ## 3. How Data Is Used